pbalogh/pbalogh.github.io/_posts/2019-2-22-polynomials.md

 (15 + 2x) * (3 + 4x) = 45 + 60x + 6x + 8x^2, or (more simply) 45 + 66x + 8x^2

+BTW, if you've encountered polynomials before, you might be yelling at me to stop writing them backwards.

+I've been doing

+15 + 2x + 3x^2

+instead of

+3x^2 + 2x + 15

+...and that might be annoying.
+All I can say is:

+1. Jeremy Kun does it, and
+2. It makes code a lot easier

+Why do I say it makes code easier?
+I'll have to digress a minute to explain.

+One Minute Digression

+15 + 2x + 3x^2

+is a polynomial in which the coefficients are

+15, 2, and 3

+and the powers of x are

+0, 1, and 2

+You might be asking, what do you mean, the powers of x?

+Well, 15 is another way of saying 15 * 1.
+And 1 is another way of saying x^0, since anything^0 is 1.

+No kidding, dumbass!

+Here's why that's relevant, though

+2x is another way of saying 2 * x^1.

+And 3x^2 is another way of saying 3 * x^3.

+Do you see the pattern?

+We took our first number -- 15 -- and multiplied it by x^0.

+We took our second number -- 2 -- and multiplied it by x^1.

+We took our third number -- 3 -- and multiplied it by x^2.

+Any doubt in your mind what we would do if there were a fourth number in our list?

+In fact, it's so self-evident what to do, we could just leave x out of our polynomial altogether:

+[15, 2, 3]

+...and since programmers think the first item in any list is at Position Zero, this means...

+...any programmer would say "The element at position 0 is 15, so we'll multiply it by x^0.
+The element at position 1 is 2, so we'll multiply it by x^1.
+The element at position 2 is 2, so we'll multiply it by x^1.
+And so on."

+This is a really lean and elegant way to describe a complicated thing more simply.

+End of One Minute Digression